apache/dolphinscheduler/docs/docs/en/guide/task/http.md

 ## Overview

-This node is used to perform http type tasks and also supports http request validation and other functions.
+HTTP nodes are used to perform HTTP-type tasks, supporting request methods such as GET, POST, PUT and DELETE, and providing flexible request parameter configuration and response verification functions.
+This node can be used in scenarios such as calling REST APIs, sending HTTP requests, and integrating with external systems.

 ## Create Task